legendcodermartino1245/ldac-optimization-guide/README.md

 - System-level negotiation (e.g. Fast Pair)

 ⚠️ On Samsung, GUI accuracy is **only reliable when 2-Step Switch is enabled**.
-However, **2-Step must be disabled** to make LDAC profile switching stable
+However, 2-Step must be disabled to make LDAC profile switching stable.
-This means the GUI will often **show incorrect bitrate** even though the override succeeded.
+This means the GUI will often show incorrect bitrate, even though the override succeeded.

 ✅ For stability, keep **2-Step disabled** and use verification tools like ADB or real-time dumpsys monitoring instead.